Flying Leathernecks

-Flying Leathernecks is a 1951 American Technicolor action war film directed by Nicholas Ray, produced by Edmund Grainger, (who had produced Sands of Iwo Jima) and starring John Wayne and Robert Ryan.
+Flying Leathernecks is a 1951 American Technicolor action war film directed by Nicholas Ray, produced by Edmund Grainger (who had produced Sands of Iwo Jima), and starring John Wayne and Robert Ryan.
 The movie details the exploits and personal battles of United States Marine Corps aviators during World War II.
-Marines have long had the nickname "leatherneck", hence the title.
+Marines have long had the nickname "leathernecks", hence the title.

 Plot

-Major Dan Kirby arrives at VMF-247 ("Wildcats") as the new commander when everybody in the unit was expecting Captain Carl "Grif" Griffin to take over.
+Major Dan Kirby arrives at VMF-247 (the "Wildcats") as the new commander when everybody in the unit was expecting Captain Carl "Grif" Griffin to take over.
 Kirby is strict and makes this understood from day one.
-Assigned to the Cactus Air Force during the Guadalcanal campaign, Kirby has few planes available and a lot to accomplish with a field attacked daily by the Japanese.
-His pilots are young and behave like "kids", sometimes disobeying orders and foolishly losing precious pilots and precious planes.
-Kirby is requiring maximum effort, and Captain Griffin is not as tough as Kirby wants.
-Griffin stays closer to his young pilots, one of them his own brother-in-law, Vern "Cowboy" Blithe.
+Assigned to the Cactus Air Force during the Guadalcanal campaign, Kirby has few planes available and much to accomplish with a Guadalcanal airfield attacked daily by the Japanese.
+His pilots are young and immature, sometimes disobeying orders and foolishly risking equipment and lives.
+Kirby is pushing for maximum effort, while Griffin stays closer to his young pilots, one of whom is his own brother-in-law, Vern "Cowboy" Blithe.

-Kirby for his part hates the decisions he has to make, knowing that he is sending pilots to their death, but the success of his missions is the most important thing to him.
-He keeps this secret from the rest of his squadron.
-The hard conditions of the war force Kirby to get even stricter with his exhausted pilots.
-He even refuses sick leave to men with malaria or to allow planes with problems to return to base.
-Tension between Griffin and Kirby soon peaks.
-Griffin recognizes the hardships Kirby faces, but he is often more driven by his sentimental side.
+Kirby hates the decisions he has to make, knowing he is sending pilots to their deaths, but the success of the missions is the most important thing.
+The hard conditions of war force Kirby to get even stricter with his exhausted pilots, and tensions with Griffin increase.

-Kirby is a fan of low-level ground attacks to support the Marine units, but HQ does not approve of his tactics until Marines are dangerously imperiled by the Japanese.
-Kirby then adjusts squadron tactics, despite losing a number of pilots while trying to prove his point.
-In his most successful operation, he leads his squadron in an attack on a huge Japanese convoy – a scene likely based on the Naval Battle of Guadalcanal.
+Kirby is a fan of low-level ground attacks to support the Marine units, but HQ does not approve of his tactics until Marines are in imminent danger from the Japanese.
+Kirby adjusts tactics and losses increase, but successes happen, and he leads the squadron in an attack on a huge Japanese convoy – a scene likely based on the Battle of Guadalcanal.

+The Wildcats' line chief, MSgt Clancy, is an old Marine veteran and comrade-in-arms of Kirby's, and he uses unorthodox methods to obtain provisions for the unit.
+His improvising helps the poorly equipped Wildcats, although by the end of the film, Clancy is a PFC, having lost six stripes.